U.S. National Guard Soldier helps rescue 8 people from a flooded home.

 |0

-This work, U.S. National Guard Soldier helps rescue 8 people from a flooded home.
-[Image 4 of 4], by SSG Wheeler Brunschmid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. National Guard Soldier helps rescue 8 people from a flooded home., by SSG Wheeler Brunschmid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. National Guard Soldier helps rescue 8 people from a flooded home.